vectara/vectara-docs/www/docs/console-ui/manage_documents.md

 ![List Documents](/img/list_documents.png)

-The list shows the first 10 documents and you can paginate with the next and previous buttons.
+The list shows the first 10 documents and you can paginate with the next and previous buttons if you have more documents in the corpus.

 ## View Document Details

 Click a Document ID from the list to open the Document details panel.
 This shows the fields associated with the document and also a JSON string that you can copy.
+You can also delete the document permanently.

 ![List Documents](/img/list_document_details.png)